 Physical signs your cat is underweight

-The hind legs appear bony when significant weight loss has occurred.
+- The hind legs appear bony when significant weight loss has occurred.

 Take a look at the chart at the end of the article for further information on determining if your cat is a healthy weight.

 - Other may refer to a condition which may be acute or chronic depending on the underlying cause.

 Acute causes of weight loss:

-Acute kidney disease – Resulting in decreased function leading to toxins building up in the body.
+- Acute kidney disease – Resulting in decreased function leading to toxins building up in the body.

-Infection – Bacterial, protozoal and viral infections can lead to acute weight loss due to anorexia and/or vomiting and diarrhea.
+- Infection – Bacterial, protozoal and viral infections can lead to acute weight loss due to anorexia and/or vomiting and diarrhea.

 Chronic causes of weight loss:

 - Chronic kidney disease – Disease of the kidneys resulting in decreased function, which causes toxins to build up in the cat’s body.